There is no shortage of things to do in Dublin with great sights to see and places to visit.

 Ireland’s biggest church, and, provided its close distance to the city center, a check out right here is an important part of any schedule, no matter how brief the stay.
 Unsurprisingly for a church that was started in the 12th century, there is plenty of history right here– Jonathan Swift, the author of “Gulliver’s Travels”, who was the dean of the Cathedral from 1713-45, is buried right here.

 Europes Largest Urban Park.
 Enjoy a picnic and visit Dublin Zoo which is located in the Park.
 The park also home for the President of Ireland, Aras an Uachtaran.
+Add this to your list of things to do in Dublin and you will not be disappointed.

 National Gallery of Ireland